More Than Skin Deep

 Creative Responses to Sustainability: Green Guide Spain

 The Creative Responses to Sustainability: Green Guide Spain provides an overview of some of the organisations working in art and sustainability in Spain.
 Part of the ongoing series published by the Asia-Europe Foundation, the Guide is intended as a starting point for artists and art managers interested in collaborating internationally in this important field.
-The Guide will be published in late 2019 and can be downloaded for free on Culture360.

 Creative Responses to Sustainability: Green Guide Australia